Sub section page

 Quantity Surveying and Commercial Management BSc (Hons)

-This Royal Institute of Chartered Surveyors (RICS) and Chartered Institute of Building (CIOB) accredited course encourages your intellectual and personal development by providing you with a body of knowledge and industrial experience that will prepare you for a professional career in the construction industry.
+This Royal Institution of Chartered Surveyors (RICS) and Chartered Institute of Building (CIOB) accredited course encourages your intellectual and personal development by providing you with a body of knowledge and industrial experience that will prepare you for a professional career in the construction industry.
 Through the industrial placements programme the course has strong links with a variety of construction-based companies.
 Coupled with the breadth of knowledge gained on the course, this provides graduates with diverse options for their career path including: construction management, project management, quantity surveying and commercial management.

 Real Estate Management